tkohegyi/mitmJavaProxy/README.md

 SSL Support
 -----------
-While the proxy supports SSL, it requires that a Certificate Authority be installed in to the browser.
+While the proxy supports SSL, it requires that a Certificate Authority be installed in to the browser - or at client from where you call a server via the proxy.
-This allows the browser to trust all the SSL traffic coming from the proxy, which will be proxied using a classic man-in-the-middle technique.
+This allows the client to trust all the SSL traffic coming from the proxy, which will be proxied using a classic man-in-the-middle technique.
-IT IS CRITICAL THAT YOU NOT INSTALL THIS CERTIFICATE AUTHORITY ON A BROWSER THAT IS USED FOR ANYTHING OTHER THAN TESTING.
+IT IS CRITICAL THAT YOU NOT INSTALL THIS CERTIFICATE AUTHORITY ON A CLIENT/BROWSER THAT IS USED FOR ANYTHING OTHER THAN TESTING.